Blake Little, “Hollywood Style Cowboys, Sun Valley, California“, 1991

 Experience the grit, determination, and pride of North America’s gay rodeo circuit.
 Blake Little’s black-and-white photographs tell the story of a lesser-known part of American Western culture, capturing scenes of camaraderie, identity, and sport in an expansive redefinition of what a cowboy can be.

 This annual juried exhibition features 60 works of art celebrating nature and spotlighting conservation opportunities.
-Paintings, photography, sculptures, and special installations tell stories of natural diversity that is being lost and human factors affecting it.
-Art can play a critical role in informing and emotionally connecting the public to nature and driving a change for the better.
+Paintings and sculptures tell stories of natural diversity that is being lost and human factors affecting it.
+Art can play a critical role in informing and emotionally connecting the public to wildlife and driving a change for the better.

 Organized by Artists for Conservation Foundation